Here’s How to Get From Merida to Las Coloradas Pink Lakes (The Best & Worst Ways)

 🚌 First Bus: Merida to Tizimin

 To get to Las Coloradas from Merida by bus, head to the CAME Merida Bus Station in Centro Historico (downtown Merida).
-Note: You may also see this main Merida bus terminal called TAME instead of CAME.

-Take the ADO bus to the city of Tizimin, Mexico, and get off there.
+From the CAME main Merida bus terminal (also sometimes called the TAME) take the ADO bus to the city of Tizimin, Mexico, and get off there.

 Coming from Valladolid to Las Coloradas?
 You’ll follow this same route — by taking the bus from Valladolid to Tizimin, then the second bus to Las Coloradas.